Museum of Brands tickets & tours | Price comparison

 Can I buy tickets on the day?

 Yes.
-The museum explicitly says it keeps walk-up tickets available every day.
+Walk-up tickets are usually available every day.
 Prebooking still makes sense if you want one specific date or you are building the stop into a tight Notting Hill schedule.

 Read more.